misteramen/lab2/README.md

-# Laboration 2
+# lab2

-This repository contains the file need for laboration 2 of the course object-oriented design and programming.
+This is laboration 2.